nova-pkgs/python/Doc/library/ftplib.rst

 .. method:: FTP_TLS.auth()

-   Set up a secure control connection by using TLS or SSL, depending on what is specified in the :attr:`ssl_version` attribute.
+   Set up secure control connection by using TLS or SSL, depending on what specified in :meth:`ssl_version` attribute.

-   .. versionchanged:: 3.4
-      The method now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
-      :data:`ssl.HAS_SNI`).

-.. method:: FTP_TLS.ccc()

-   Revert control channel back to plaintext.
-This can be useful to take advantage of firewalls that know how to handle NAT with non-secure FTP without opening fixed ports.

-   .. versionadded:: 3.3

 .. method:: FTP_TLS.prot_p()